moezdurrani/NumpyPinHoleCamera/README.md

 https://drive.google.com/file/d/1CTpnoTzZqm15pKm0bxzPnkPbqMzmVhuZ/view?usp=sharing

-Additionally, the code was modified to be able to run from the terminal using the following input
+Furthermore, I have made modifications to enable running the code directly from the terminal with inputs like the following:

 ```
 python3 main.py \